-Nature had a plan for the dog’s coat and if the coats were still the same today, as they were when dogs were created- then we wouldn’t have this discussion…….
+Nature had a plan for the dog’s coat and if the coats were still the same today, as they were when dogs were created- and the breeds where still in their original environment , then we wouldn’t have this discussion…….

 Its worded very well in the book -Hair loss disorders in domestic animals by Lars Mecklenburg , Monika Linek,Desmond J Tobin

 Domestication can be associated with changes in hair density, hair length, hair thickness, hair structure, and hair colour eventually resulting in a hair coat that no longer can fulfill all its functions necessary for a typical life under normal outdoor conditions.
 These changes have been caused by genetic alterations in intensely bred animals as the cat and the dog.

 Natural coats will be much thinner during the summer and thicker in the winter.
 But we like a lot of hair -so we have been breeding for more and more hair on the dogs and they can’t tolerate the same amount of heat anymore as they did before.